 Early Education Programs for Preschool-aged Children

 Parents may register students for an Early Education Program if they are three years of age by September 30th in the year of entry.
 Children are required to be fully toilet trained with some exceptions made for children with identified delays or medical needs.
-We offer 25 programs in eleven locations: Agnes Davidson School, Senator Buchanan School, Nicholas Sheran Community School, Mike Mountain Horse School, Fleetwood Bawden School, Galbraith School, Dr. Gerald B. Probe School, Park Meadows School and Westminster School.
-Effective September, 2017, the District added programs at Immanuel Christian Elementary School and Coalbanks School.
+We offer 25 programs in 11 locations: Agnes Davidson School, Senator Buchanan School, Nicholas Sheran Community School, Mike Mountain Horse School, Fleetwood Bawden School, Galbraith School, Dr. Gerald B. Probe School, Park Meadows School and Westminster School.
+Effective September, 2017, the Division added programs at Immanuel Christian Elementary School and Coalbanks School.